laserpants/code-overload/README.md

 Haskell belongs to a language family commonly referred to as *lazy* functional programming languages.
 Lazy evaluation is a technique used by compilers to implement a language property known as non-strictness.
 Strict and non-strict semantics differ in how evaluation of expressions propagates:

 * In the more common, strict semantics, expressions are evaluated from the inside-out. (example)
-* Non-strict semantics starts from the outside and unfolds towards the center.
-Sub-expressions are only evaluated when they are needed (call-by-need).
+* Under non-strict semantics, evaluation starts from the outside and unfolds towards the center.
+Sub-expressions are only computed when they are needed (call-by-need).

+(example)

 Although Haskell encompasses a sophisticated type system that supports polymorphism and an advanced form of systematic overloading; clever use of type inference allows for a very minimalistic and elegant syntax.
 Surprisingly, many times even more succinct than that of a dynamically typed scripting language: